-The Executive Committee of the Board of Directors consists of three members, Mr. Tisch, Mr. Hofmann and Mr. Rose.
+The Executive Committee of the Board of Directors consists of three members, Mr. Tisch, Mr. Dickerson and Mr. Hofmann.
 The Executive Committee has all the powers and exercises all the duties of the Board of Directors in the management of the business of the Company that may lawfully be delegated to it by the Board of Directors.
 These powers and duties include, among other things, declaring a dividend, authorizing the issuance of stock, recommending to stockholders mergers or a sale of substantially all of the assets of the Company, providing advice and counsel to management of the Company, reviewing management's recommendations for significant changes to the organizational structure of the Company and recommending changes to the Board of Directors.
-During 1996, the Executive Committee held one meeting and took action by unanimous written consent on ten occasions.
+During 1997, the Executive Committee held three meetings and took action by unanimous written consent on 10 occasions.